Frequently Asked Questions

 Shipping is $5 an order (meaning if you get one shirt or four shirts, you pay $5) unless you’re a member.
 For members, shipping is free (here, as well as at our other stores like Meh, Casemates, and MorningSave.

-How much do the shirts cost?
+How much are the designs?

 Sometimes we might sell other things like hoodies, tote bags, mouse pads, fanny packs, what-have-you.
 The pricing on those will vary, but it’ll use the same formula: the more expensive thing will be the full price, and the next most expensive thing will be half its price.